-(1) The Bank shall organise the management with the aim that the expected annualised standard deviation for the relative return between the equity and bond portfolio and the associated benchmark index (expected tracking error) does not exceed 1 per cent, cf. section 4-3, second paragraph.
+(5) The Bank shall organise the management with the aim that the expected annualised standard deviation for the relative return between the investment portfolio and the actual benchmark index (expected tracking error) does not exceed 1.25 percentage points, cf. section 4-3, second paragraph.

-(2) The equity and bond portfolio should be composed in such a way that the expected relative return is exposed to several different systematic risk factors.
+(6) The equity and bond portfolios shall be composed in such a way that the expected relative return is exposed to several systematic risk factors.